veikman/ppoker/README.md

 ## Planning poker SVG generator

 This Python program generates an SVG image in A4 format.
 For convenience, the image is included under "svg" in the Git repo.
-Be advised that as of 2016-02, github's SVG renderer has an unorthodox interpretation of font sizes in the image, so a download is recommended.

 Fonts required to view or print the image: Bitstream Charter, Ume Mincho.
 These are not provided.